-A minimum of six credit hours in any combination during a 16-week semester is considered full-time graduate enrollment by the School of Graduate and Professional Studies.
+A minimum of six credit hours in any combination during a 16-week semester is considered full-time graduate enrollment by Park University.

-- This definition of full-time graduate student status does mot meet the federally mandated full-time enrollment requirements for students receiving federal financial aid and/or student loans, or for international nonimmigrant students on F- or J-visas. - The definition of full-time graduate student status mandated by the federal government for students receiving financial aid and/or student loans and for international nonimmigrant (F-1 and J-1) students supersedes the definition of the School of Graduate and Professional Studies for full-time graduate student status.
+- This definition of full-time graduate student status does not meet the federally mandated full-time enrollment requirements for students receiving federal financial aid and/or student loans, or for international nonimmigrant students on F- or J-visas. - The definition of full-time graduate student status mandated by the federal government for students receiving financial aid and/or student loans and for international nonimmigrant (F-1 and J-1) students supersedes the definition of the University's full-time graduate student status.